List of Fairy Tail characters: Alvarez Empire

+God Serena was a member of the Ten Wizard Saints, and was ranked first in terms of strength among the Four Gods of Ishgar, making him the strongest Mage on the entire continent.
+He later became a part of the Alvarez Empire, wherein he was one of the Spriggan 12, under the command of Emperor Spriggan.
+After dying at the hands of Acnologia, his corpse was re-animated as an Alchemical Doll by Duke Barbaroa of the guild Gold Owl.
+His epithet is Eight-Dragon God Serena (八竜のゴッドセレナ, Hachiryū no Goddo Serena), stemming from his use of eight different Dragon Slaying Lacrima.

-Five Dragon Gods
+Five God Dragons

-The Five Dragon Gods (五神竜, Goshinryū) are a group of dragons who survived the Dragon King Festival by fleeing to Guiltina to hide from Acnologia.
+The Five God Dragons (五神竜, Goshinryū); lit Five God Dragons are a group of dragons who survived the Dragon King Festival by fleeing to Guiltina to hide from Acnologia.
 Since then, they are each considered to have become as strong as Acnologia, and are viewed as deities by Guiltina's citizens.
 Several of the dragons have the ability to assume humanoid forms.
 To prevent them from causing a potential catastrophe, the object of the 100 Years Quest is for wizards to seal the dragons away.